 But to truly eat like a local, you must venture out of Bangkok.
 Thailand’s northern region serves some of the most delectable som tam, or spicy papaya salad.
 The Taling Chang food market just outside Bangkok, meanwhile, has some of the best Pad Thai and prawn dishes in the country.
 Here you’ll be eating authentic Thai food with the locals themselves.

 Remember, if you’re unsure about eating at a certain restaurant or street cart, judge it by how many locals are there.
 If there’s a line of locals, it’s probably a safe and delicious choice!

 Thailand is a country of festivals, and taking part in a couple of them is a great way to experience the country.
 But if you can only enjoy one let it be Songkran.
 This Buddhist celebration welcomes the Thai New Year and is observed throughout Thailand, usually in the month of April.
 Here the locals douse one another with water by having massive water fights.
 This is because water symbolizes a clean start.
 Needless to say you must take part in these water fights, and get soaking wet — just like a local would (but you can’t really avoid it even if you try!).

-See how China compares to 59 other popular countries with our free Country Comparison Chart!
+See how Cambodia compares to 59 other popular countries with our free Country Comparison Chart!

 Compare salaries, cost of living, benefits, contract length and more for 60 of the most popular countries to teach English abroad.